-Hip injuries consist of injuries to acetabulum, lower pelvis, intertrochanteric fractures, fracture of neck of femur, fracture of femoral head, subtrochanteric fractures and hip dislocations.
+Hip injuries consist of injuries to the acetabulum, lower pelvis, intertrochanteric fractures, fracture of neck of femur, fracture of the femoral head, subtrochanteric fractures and hip dislocations.

 Image 1 – Xray of Oblique Subtrochanteric Fracture of Femur With Dynamic Hip Screw and Interfragmentary Screw